×

 If you are thinking about moving to Belgium, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

-"Housing costs: rental, lower; water, sewer, heating, higher; buying a home, higher," wrote a person living in Bruges.
+"Housing costs: rental, lower; water, sewer, heating, higher; buying a home, higher," said one expat in Bruges.

 What are typical rental prices for expats in Belgium?

 "Rental prices for 1 bedroom apartments in Belgium can vary greatly depending on the location, size, and amenities of the property.
 Generally, nice 1 bedroom apartments cost between $900 and $1600 per month in Belgium.
-Nice 2 bedroom apartments cost between $1400 and $2800 per month in Belgium," wrote one expat.
+Nice 2 bedroom apartments cost between $1400 and $2800 per month in Belgium," said one expat.

 What appliances are typically included in a rental?